-They will inevitably experiment, make mistakes, fall down, and get back up.
-Hopefully, you’ll be the one they turn to when they need help.
+To help keep the lines of communication open try to support your child without nagging, setting times for catching up, and let them know that they can come to you with any issues.
 If you maintain a strong connection without overdoing it, they might even divulge more of the good times and you’ll be able to share in the full experience of their new adventure.

-Here are some tips for parents on how to communicate with college students and some good things to talk about.
+Here are some tips for parents on how to communicate with college students and some discussion topics.

 Be Their Ally

 It’s tempting to want to make sure your kid is taking care of themselves: Are they eating enough vegetables?
-Are they making friends with everyone on their floor?
+Are they making friends?
 Are they partying too much?

-Your parental instincts are inevitable, but to them it may feel like you’re nagging.
-Try to play it cool and be their ally.
+Your parental instincts are inevitable, but avoid nagging.
+Try to be their ally instead.
 Of course, it’s important to check in on them and make sure everything’s okay, but you’d be surprised to find that the more freedom you give them to make their own decisions, the more they may share with you.

 Let Them Know They Can Talk to You